kswada77/ImageNet/README.md

 This is awesome resources, really. :heart_eyes:
 I could have challenged to various deep learning architectures, techniques and data preparation, including one of most famous dataset, **ImageNet**.
 ImageNet dataset is available at [here](http://www.image-net.org), but only for non-commercial research and/or educational purposes.
 Unfortunately not available to me. :disappointed:
 Instead, I tried downloading via **Academic Torrents** and prepare data for my deep learning studies.
-I would like to share the steps for this preparation from my experience. :+1: :+1:
+I would like to share from my experience the steps for this preparation. :+1: :+1:

 ---
 This page